facebookresearch/demucs/README.md

 If you have a GPU, but you run out of memory, please use `--segment SEGMENT` to reduce length of each split. `SEGMENT` should be changed to a integer describing the length of each segment in seconds.
 A segment length of at least 10 is recommended (the bigger the number is, the more memory is required, but quality may increase).
 Note that the Hybrid Transformer models only support a maximum segment length of 7.8 seconds.
-Create an environment variable `PYTORCH_NO_CUDA_MEMORY_CACHING=1` is also helpful.
+Creating an environment variable `PYTORCH_NO_CUDA_MEMORY_CACHING=1` is also helpful.
 If this still does not help, please add `-d cpu` to the command line.
 See the section hereafter for more details on the memory requirements for GPU acceleration.

 Separated tracks are stored in the `separated/MODEL_NAME/TRACK_NAME` folder.
 There you will find four stereo wav files sampled at 44.1 kHz: `drums.wav`, `bass.wav`, `other.wav`, `vocals.wav` (or `.mp3` if you used the `--mp3` option).